 - To connect students to the profession, the school regularly brings in master teachers and guest choreographers.

 - The school produces 10–12 concerts each year with many opportunities for undergraduates to perform.
-Typically, choreography by undergraduate students is showcased in two concerts each year.
+Typically, choreography by undergraduate students is showcased in three to four concerts each year.

 - Students have opportunities to participate in Prime Movers, a social and educational club responsible for annual concerts of student work, and Delta Chi Xi Honorary Dance Fraternity.